It-is-Michel/css-exercises/foundations/block-and-inline/02-margin-and-padding-2/README.md

 - The title of the card uses a 16px font.
 YES
 - There are 8px between the title text and the edge of the title section.
 YES
 - The content section has 16px space on the top and bottom, and 8px on either side.
 YES
 - Everything inside the `.button-container` section is centered, and there is 8px padding.
+YES
 - The Big Button is centered on its own line.
+YES
 - The Big Button has 24px space on the sides, and 8px on top and bottom.